FAQs

 Q

-What if The Seller Wants to Choose?
+FAQs; What if The Seller Wants to Choose?

 If the seller wants you to use their title company, keep the following points in mind: First, why is the seller making the request?
 Is there something in it for them?
 It can be very useful for a second set of eyes to take a look at the title which will increase the chances of catching any title mistakes.
-Second, under federal law, if a real estate buyer uses a (federally-related) mortgage loan to purchase a primary residence, a seller is prohibited from requiring the use of a particular Title Insurance company.
+Second, under federal law, if a real estate buyer uses a (federally related) mortgage loan to purchase a primary residence, a seller is prohibited from requiring the use of a particular Title Insurance company.
 That is unless the seller pays 100% of the insurance fees.

 At the end of the day, buyers need to know their title company is fully in their court and not beholden to anyone else.
 That can be lost when a title company owes their allegiance first (or second) to a seller, a realtor or a lender.